 All students must follow the Michigan Public Health Code (P.A.
 368) regarding immunizations.
-Parents/guardians will be required to show proof of immunization for their children, or a waiver to show the child hasn't been vaccinated.
+Parents/guardians will be required to show proof of immunization for their children, or a waiver if your child has not been vaccinated.
 All in-coming Pre-K and Kindergarten students must have proof of hearing/vision testing.